fkie-cad/hexter/README.md

 $ cmake .. -DCMAKE_BUILD_TYPE=Release
 $ cmake --build . [--config Release] --target hexter
 ```
-"--config Release" is needed just for Windows to build in Release mode and seems not to bother the Linux build.
+"--config Release" (without the enclosing "[]") is needed just for Windows to build in Release mode.
+It seems not to bother the Linux build if left there.
 "Release" will build with -Ofast.

 ### MSBUILD & Windows commandline ###